 IT consultants are great communicators and have excellent organisational skills as well as a sound knowledge and understanding of IT systems

 Your role as an IT consultant is to work in partnership with clients, advising them how to use information technology in order to meet their business objectives or overcome problems.
 You'll work to improve the structure and efficiency of IT systems in various organisations.

-You'll provide strategic guidance to clients with regard to technology and IT infrastructures and will enable major business processes through enhancements to IT.
+You'll provide strategic guidance to clients about technology and IT infrastructures and will enable major business processes through enhancements to IT.
 You may be called upon to provide guidance and technical expertise during other processes as well, such as selection and procurement and user training and feedback.

 As an IT consultant you'll need to:

-- work with clients to define the scope of a project
+- work with clients to determine requirements and define the scope of a project

 - plan timescales and the resources needed